tmorin/ceb/book/README.md

 # &lt;ceb/&gt; ~ Custom Element Builder

 `<ceb/>` is a library providing building blocks to develop [Custom Elements (v1)].
-Additionally, other building blocks are also provided to cover the implementation of web applications based on the Event/Message Architecture.
+Additionally, other building blocks are also provided to cover the implementation of web applications: messaging, templating ...

 A simple Custom Element displaying a greeting text: